ahmedinnit/ahmedinnit/README.md

 ###

-<p align="left">I'm a Full Stack Engineer who enjoys building resilient, data-intensive applications and APIs.
+<p align="left">I'm a Software Engineer who enjoys building resilient, data-intensive applications and APIs.
 I thrive when taking loose requirements and turning them into systems that are fast, secure, and easy to maintain.<br><br>My focus is always on the fundamentals: solid software design principles, optimizing performance (especially in databases), and disciplined automation.
 Outside of work, I'm always digging into new architectural patterns and ways to make engineering teams more effective.</p>

 ###